tigera-cs/calico-automation-central/Operations/README.md

 # Operations

-This directory contains scripts for operational tasks and management of Calico Enterprise.
+This directory contains scripts for operational tasks of Kubernetes Clusters and/or Calico-Enterprise.